Cosmeak/iim-master-2/README.md

 Ultrasonic Sensor :

-Trigger → Pin 9 de l’Arduino
+Trigger → Pin 9 on the Arduino
-Echo → Pin 8 de l’Arduino
+Echo → Pin 8 on the Arduino

 Motors :